 What I’d like to hear this week is how the government’s new “Fusion Doctrine”, launched last week in the National Security Capability Review, applies to the government’s development objectives.

 The “Fusion Doctrine” described in the capability review is that all the levers at the government’s disposal, including aid, should be available to secure the government’s economic, security, and influence goals.
-It is represented in the review in this diagram.
+It is represented in the review in the diagram below.

 Figure 1: The Fusion Doctrine